-Stomach cancer accounts for an estimated 26,240 cases and about 10,800 deaths in the US annually (1).
-Gastric adenocarcinoma accounts for 95% of malignant tumors of the stomach; less common are localized gastric lymphomas and leiomyosarcomas.
+Stomach cancer accounts for an estimated 27,600 cases and about 11,010 deaths in the US annually (1 General reference Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
+Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the... read more ).
+Gastric adenocarcinoma accounts for 95% of malignant tumors of the stomach; less common are localized gastric lymphomas Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more and leiomyosarcomas.
 Stomach cancer is the 2nd most common cancer worldwide, but the incidence varies widely; incidence is extremely high in Japan, China, Chile, and Iceland.
 In the US, incidence has declined in recent decades to the 7th most common cause of death from cancer.
 In the US, it is most common among blacks, Hispanics, and American Indians.
 Its incidence increases with age; > 75% of patients are > 50 years.

 Gastric polyps can be precursors of cancer.
-Inflammatory polyps may develop in patients taking NSAIDs, and fundic foveolar polyps are common among patients taking proton pump inhibitors.
+Inflammatory polyps may develop in patients taking nonsteroidal anti-inflammatory drug (NSAIDs), and fundic foveolar polyps are common among patients taking proton pump inhibitors.
 Adenomatous polyps, particularly multiple ones, although rare, are the most likely to develop cancer.
 Cancer is particularly likely if an adenomatous polyp is > 2 cm in diameter or has a villous histology.
 Because malignant transformation cannot be detected by inspection, all polyps seen at endoscopy should be removed.

 Gastric adenocarcinomas can be classified by gross appearance: